tethysplatform/tethys/docs/installation/developer_installation.rst

 3. Customize Settings (OPTIONAL)
 --------------------------------

-The Tethys installation script created a settings file called :file:`settings.py` in the directory :file:`$TETHYS_HOME/src/tethys_apps`.
+The Tethys installation script created a portal configuration file called :file:`portal_config.yml` in the directory :file:`$TETHYS_HOME/`.
 The installation script has defined the most essential settings that will allow the Tethys development server to function based on the options that were passed to the script or based on the default values of those options.
-If you would like to further customize the settings then open the :file:`settings.py` file and make any desired changes.
-Refer to the :doc:`./platform_settings` documentation for a description of each of the settings.
+If you would like to further customize the settings then open the :file:`portal_config.yml` file and make any desired changes.
+Refer to the :ref:`tethys_configuration` documentation for a description of each of the settings.